nywinewench/nywinewench.github.io/_posts/2013-11-8-the-steep-slopes-of-klein-constantia.md

   name: Perdeblokke Sauvignon Blanc
 ---

-One of my favorite memories from my 2011 trip to South Africa was [my visit with Adam Mason at Klein Constantia](http://stellenbauchery.com/blog/03-17-2011/Getting-Swoony-In-Constantia.html).
+One of my favorite memories from my 2011 trip to South Africa was [my visit with then-winemaker Adam Mason at Klein Constantia](http://stellenbauchery.com/blog/03-17-2011/Getting-Swoony-In-Constantia.html).
 Mason makes stunning wines, and I particularly enjoyed the last vintage of Perdeblokke that I tried, which I believe was the 2009.
 Contantia is my absolute favorite region for sauvignon blanc in the world-–with apologies to New Zealand and the Loire, of course.

 ![Klein Constantia Perdeblokke](/photos/kcperdeblokke.jpg "Klein Constantia Perdeblokke 2011 sauvignon blanc with LaClare Farm Evalon cheese")